Subgenus: Dermestes

 2b.

 Dorsal surface with a broad, light, longitudinal stripe, borders irregular, extending posteriorly from anterior margin of mesonotum, becoming less definite posteriorly.
 The urogomphi are curved upward then recurved caudally, forming a small terminal hook.
+Head without two frontal tubercles.
 (Species group: bicolor) Go to question: 7

 3a.

 Head without two frontal tubercles.
-The setae on the1st thoracic segment is long and extends over the head.
 (Species group: lardarius) Go to question: 4

 3b.

 Head with two frontal tubercles.
-The setae on the 1st thoracic segment short and doesn't extend over the head.
 (Species group: peruvianus) Go to question: 5

 4a.
 The sides of the thoracic tergites are not pigmented.
 The posterior edges of the abdominal tergites are covered with setae of approximately equal length.
 Body dorsally uniformly pigmented, only fine eleavage line present on dorsum.
 An anterior series of fully developed retrorse tubercles on abdominal tergites 3 to 10.
 Abdominal tergite 3 to 8 each with a transverse series, composed of somewhat a single row, ramous setae with few rami.
-Urogomphi curved downward.
+Urogomphi curved towards the top, together they form a "U" as seen from above.

 Dermestes lardarius